A taxpayer guide to reassessment under the Income-tax Act, 2025, including notices, information review, timelines, and response preparation.

 - Not preserving the official source and computation note that supported the filing or response position.

-MyeCA helps taxpayers and businesses organise records for reassessment responses, compare the notice facts against AIS and return data, flag tax-credit mismatches, and decide when a CA-led review is the right step before responding or making payment.
+Keep the reassessment sections Income-tax evidence organised for reassessment responses, compare the notice facts against AIS and return data, flag tax-credit mismatches, and decide when a document-based professional review is the right step before responding or making payment.

 Before submitting any response: confirm the year; read the notice section and the alleged information; collect supporting documents; prepare a short explanation note; check whether payment or return filing is required; and preserve the acknowledgement proof once the response is submitted.